As a new mum, you’ve probably found yourself wondering: Will the toddler stage be easier than the baby stage?

-And often, you’ll hear the answer: Never!
+And often, you’ll hear the answer: No!

-I get it – it’s meant to be funny.
-But I think many of us have forgotten how challenging those first weeks and months of motherhood can be.
+But I think those who say that have already forgotten how challenging those first weeks and months of motherhood are.

-Honestly, nothing compares to the intensity of the early days of a baby stage.
+I most cases, nothing compares to the intensity of the early days of a baby stage.

 When I became a mum, I couldn’t understand how other mothers could say it was “all worth it.”
 I used to think, What could possibly be worth this kind of torture?